AxisCommunications/acap-runtime/README.md

 - Computer:
   - Either [Docker Desktop][dockerDesktop] version 4.11.1 or higher, or
   [Docker Engine][dockerEngine] version 20.10.17 or higher.
-  - To build Docker ACAP locally it is required to have [Buildx][buildx] installed.
+  - To build ACAP Runtime locally it is required to have [Buildx][buildx] installed.

 ### APIs

 The ACAP Runtime service provides the following APIs:

 - Machine learning API - An implementation of [TensorFlow Serving][tensorflow].
-There are usage examples available for the Machine learning API written in [Python][minimal-ml-inference].
+A usage example for the Machine learning API written in Python can be found in [minimal-ml-inference][minimal-ml-inference].
 - Parameter API - Provides gRPC read access to the parameters of an Axis device.
-  There are usage examples available for the Parameter API written in [Python][parameter-api-python].
+  A usage example for the Parameter API written in Python can be found in [parameter-api-python][parameter-api-python].
 - Video capture API - Enables capture of images from a camera.
-  No usage examples for this API exist yet.
+  A usage example for the Video capture API written in Python can be found in [object-detector-python][object-detector-python].

 ## Installation and usage